Choosing the Right Hot Water System

 Pros:

-- Lower running costs
+- Lowest running costs of any electric system

-- Environmentally friendly
+- Environmentally friendly with low carbon emissions

 Cons:

-- High upfront cost
+- Higher upfront cost ($3,000-$5,000 installed, before rebates)

-- Requires outdoor installation space
+- Requires outdoor installation with adequate airflow

 Solar Hot Water Systems